shanksluffy/algorithms_in_python/README.md

 # algorithms_in_python
-algorithms, design pattern learning notes with python take some small projects to practice
+algorithms, design pattern learning notes with python, and take some small projects to practice it.